thingwave/ahctl/README.md

 ## Usage

+Please that some commands require a sysop certificate when using CERTIFICATE mode!

 ### ServiceRegistry availability
 To test if the ServiceRegistry is available, issue the following command (change the IP address and HTTP/HTTPS depending on the local cloud's configuration):
 ```